SWC-OSG-Workshop/OSG-HostedCE-RMACC17/demo.md

 ## Introduction

+This page will briefly outline the steps HPC resource admins and OSG staff will need to take in order to integration a HPC resource into the OSG infrastructure.

 ## Steps taken on a HPC resource being integrated
+   * Create new user on HPC resource that will be used to submit OSG jobs
+   * Add ssh public key provided by OSG staff

 ## Steps taken by OSG staff
+   * Configure hosted OSG software with HPC resource specifics
+   * Generate ssh key to be used to login to HPC resource
+   * Log in to HPC resource and setup OSG software in user account
+   * Add HPC resource information to OSG information and job management systems
+   * Test and validation job submission and execution through OSG systems

 ## Getting information on jobs run on HPC resource
+   * Visit (OSG accounting site)[https://gracc.opensciencegrid.org/dashboard/db/payload-jobs-summary?orgId=1]
+   * Select appropriate time range
+   * Select correct facility name

 <div class="keypoints" markdown="1">
 #### Key Points